VB Decompiler News

 - New parser for If ...
 End If statements

-- Right clicking on any loc_XX address in a code and select
+- Right click on any loc_XX address within the code and select

-"Copy to disassembler" not only merge decompiled and assembler code
+"Copy to disassembler".
+This not only merges decompiled and assembly code,

-but also jumps to same code line as in Decompiler tab.
+but also jumps the same line of code as seen in the Decompiler tab.

-- New parser for TypeLib information from external OCX/DLL,
+- New parser for TypeLib information from external OCX/DLLs,

 used in a decompiled file